masumkhan081/resume-frontend/README.md

+#ToDo

+1. page-1,2,3 - layout and spacing correction
+2. nav view and auth status wise nav view
+3. page-1,2,3 data should be added in context with validation and warning
+4. local storage for persisting

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.